ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In this model, an Attester conveys Evidence to a Verifier, which compares the Evidence against its appraisal policy.
 The Verifier then gives back an Attestation Result.
-If the Attestation Result was a successful one, the Attester can then present the Attestation Result to a Relying Party, which then compares the Attestation Result against its own appraisal policy.
+If the Attestation Result was a successful one, the Attester can then present the Attestation Result (and possibly additional Claims) to a Relying Party, which then compares this information against its own appraisal policy.

 There are three ways in which the process may fail.
 First, the Verifier may refuse to issue the Attestation Result due to some error in processing, or